 We recommend arriving 15 minutes early to complete registration.

 Patients will be screened for temperature and other COVID-19 symptoms upon arrival and asked to wait in their vehicle.
 Accomodations will be made for those arriving through public transportation.

 *Only patients will be allowed in the health center.
 Support persons are encouraged to wait outside or in their cars.

-In Richmond, our parking lot is often full.
+In Richmond at our Hamilton health center, our parking lot is often full.
 Additional parking can be found on Hamilton and surrounding streets.
 Please do not park in the VCU Baird Vascular Institute parking lot to the side.

 In Virginia Beach, regular protestor activity is common.
 You do not have to interact with the protestors, and you may park on the side or back of the building to avoid them.

 Please have your payment ready at the time of check in.
 We accept cash and major credit/debit cards.
 We encourage payment via Phreesia, online or other method that does not require physical transaction to reduce the spread of COVID-19.

 VLPP offers a sliding fee scale based on income and family size at our health centers.